elysiajs/documentation/docs/blog/integrate-trpc-with-elysia.md

 ## Elysia
 Elysia is a web framework optimized for Bun, inspired by many frameworks including tRPC.
 Elysia supports end-to-end type safety by default, but unlike tRPC, Elysia uses Express-like syntax that many already know, removing the learning curve of tRPC.

-With Bun being the runtime for Elysia, the speed and throughput for Elysia server are fast and even outperforming Express and beyond Fastify.
+With Bun being the runtime for Elysia, the speed and throughput for Elysia server are fast and even outperforming [Express up to 21x and Fastify up to 12x on mirroring JSON body (see benchmark)](https://github.com/SaltyAom/bun-http-framework-benchmark/tree/655fe7f87f0f4f73f2121433f4741a9d6cf00de4).

 The ability to combine the existing tRPC server into Elysia has been one of the very first objectives of Elysia since its start.